vinceskahan/weatherflow-udp-listener/README.md

  * publish to MQTT
  * optionally mapped to match WeeWX schema

+NOTE - this requires at least v91 of the WeatherFlow hub firmware.

 ## Installation

 This requires installing the paho mqtt python library.
 On a debian(ish) system that can be done by: